Fictitious play in zero-sum stochastic games: Introduction

 The rest of the paper is organized as follows.
-In Sections \ref{sec:model} and \ref{sec:fictitiousplay}, we model stochastic games and our fictitious play scheme, respectively.
-We present the assumptions and the convergence results in Section \ref{sec:main}.
-The proofs of the main convergence results in the model-based and model-free settings are provided, respectively, in Sections \ref{sec:proof} and \ref{app:cor:main}. {\ms In Section \ref{sec:example}, we provide an illustrative example}.
-We conclude the paper with some remarks in Section \ref{sec:conclusion}. {\ms We provide preliminary information on differential inclusions and a convergence result on asynchronous discrete-time iterations that we use in the proof of the convergence results, respectively, in Appendices \ref{app:prelim} and \ref{app:aux}}.
-In Appendix \ref{app:lemmas}, we provide the proofs of the technical lemmas used in the proof of the main convergence results.
+In \Cref{sec:model,sec:fictitiousplay}, we model stochastic games and our fictitious play scheme, respectively.
+We present the assumptions and the convergence results in \Cref{sec:main}. \arXiv{}{We provide preliminary information on a convergence result on asynchronous discrete-time iterations that we use in the proof of the convergence results in \Cref{app:aux}.} The proofs of the main convergence results in the model-based and model-free settings are provided, respectively, in \Cref{sec:proof} and \Cref{app:cor:main}.
+In \Cref{sec:example}, we provide an illustrative example.
+We conclude the paper with some remarks in \Cref{sec:conclusion}.